Access & Fall Protection

-Air handling for a 70°F temperature rise but no humidity control.
+- Air handling for a 70-degree temperature rise but no humidity control

-Access platforms and walkways for the mechanical equipment.
+- Access platforms and walkways for mechanical equipment

-3-stage air filtration (Method 319) per NESHAP with exhaust fans and stacks.
+- Three-stage air filtration (Method 319), per NESHAP standards, with exhaust fans and stacks

-It is not unusual to build paint barn projects for $22-25 million.
-Of course that figure includes site work, lockers, offices, and a weather-tight envelope, but the overall cost of a paint project should be much less with an insert than with a paint barn.
+It is not unusual to build paint barn projects for $22 to 25 million. hat price tag includes sitework, lockers offices and a weather-tight envelope, but the overall cost of a paint project should be much less with an insert than a paint barn.

-It is also possible to imagine other scenarios that will reduce the overall project cost, yet give the same strong advantages as a paint booth insert.
-The structural steel that is so much a backbone of this concept can be clad with metal building panels and insulation to form a stand-alone paint hangar at very little additional cost.
+Other scenarios can also reduce overall project cost, yet offer the same strong advantages as a paint booth insert.
+The structural steel that is so much a backbone of this concept can be clad with metal building panels and insulation to form a stand-alone paint hangar at little additional cost.

-The use of a paint booth insert for painting large aircraft will meet all of the tests for an effective paint booth (safety, health and quality) enabling a good paint job.
-The use of paint barns will achieve two of the three objectives, but rarely provides the control of the painter’s environment that is so essential to getting a good paint job.
-The facts show that inserts are a practical method of achieving all of the objectives of a paint facility.
-In large aircraft painting, airflow is lower, energy and life cycle costs are lower, and lighting is better than in a comparable paint barn.
-In addition, the paint booth insert is environmentally friendly and has a much lower investment cost.
+The use of a paint booth insert for painting large aircraft meets all of the tests for an effective paint booth (safety, health and quality), enabling a good paint job.
+The use of paint barns achieves two of the three objectives, but rarely provides the level of control of the painter’s environment that is so essential to getting a good paint job.
+Inserts are a practical method of achieving all of the objectives of a paint facility.
+In large aircraft painting, airflow is lower, energy and lifecycle costs are lower and lighting is better than in a comparable paint barn.
+In addition, paint booth inserts are environmentally friendly and have a much lower investment cost.